Here, you will find strategies for living with a congenital stutter – strategies that I have found useful, but take them or leave them.

 - Sleep Apnea, Stuttering May Be Linked (headline from Reuters Health, 19 November 2002)

-“Stuttering and a serious form of snoring known as sleep apnea may be linked, and both conditions may be caused by brain damage sustained early in life, US researchers said on Monday.” (other researchers have questioned the validity of this study.
+- “Stuttering and a serious form of snoring known as sleep apnea may be linked, and both conditions may be caused by brain damage sustained early in life, US researchers said on Monday.”
+(Other researchers have questioned the validity of this study.
 On the other hand, personally and anecdotally, I have severe sleep apnea, treated with a CPAP.)

 - Sleep apnoea linked to stuttering and brain damage (New Scientist)

-“People with sleep apnoea are much more likely to have stuttered as children — and early brain damage could explain the link.
-The new finding represents a shift in understanding of what causes the devastating sleep disorder, the team says.” (other researchers have questioned the validity of this study)
+- “People with sleep apnoea are much more likely to have stuttered as children – and early brain damage could explain the link.
+The new finding represents a shift in understanding of what causes the devastating sleep disorder, the team says.”
+(Other researchers have questioned the validity of this study too.)

 - Useful Wiki article on stuttering (a.k.a. dysphemia).